How to look for records of... Film, television and performing arts records held by other archives

 Glasgow University Library, Special Collections Department The University holds the Scottish Theatre Archive, which includes the records of many theatrical companies as well as individuals’ papers, programmes and scripts.
 Collections include: the scripts of BBC Scotland Radio; the Citizens’ Theatre Archive; the Jimmy Logan collection of theatre memorabilia; and the Scottish Ballet Archive.
 The catalogue is available online.

 The Poetry Library is based in the Southbank Centre in the Saison Poetry Library.
 Major collections include the Arts Council Poetry Collection.
 In addition to books and periodicals, the Poetry Library holds collections of press cuttings and recordings of poets performing readings of their work.
-A catalogue is available online.

 Royal Academy of Dramatic Art (RADA) retains its own archives which are an important source for the history and development of British theatre.